kenlo94/pharmaceutical_analysis/README.md

 Software: Python 3.9.7; Jupyter Notebook 6.4.11; pandas 1.3.5; Matplotlib 3.5.1

 ## Project Objectives
-### Use the data provided to compare the effectiveness of the drug, *Capomulin*, against the other treatment regimens when treating squamous cell carcinoma (SCC), a commonly occuring form of skin cancer.
+### Use the data provided to compare the effectiveness of the drug, *Capomulin*, against the other treatment regimens when treating squamous cell carcinoma (SCC), a commonly occurring form of skin cancer.

 Tasks include:
 1. Preparing and cleaning data by merging the two datasets and dropping duplicate mice ID's